 What is Inlog Optimizer?

-Inlog Optimizer is a program that supposed to make Windows operating systems clean and fast.
-It includes features that allow to disable Microsoft Compatibility Telemetry, updates, adjust startup items, remove programs, unnecessary files and so on.
-However, it is also a program that is classified as a potentially unwanted application (PUA).
-PUAs are apps that developers bundle into setups of other software.
-Quite often people download/install apps of this type unwillingly.
+The Inlog Optimizer program supposedly cleans Windows Operating Systems and improves performance.
+It includes features that allow users to disable Microsoft Compatibility Telemetry, receive updates, adjust startup items, remove programs and unnecessary files, and so on.
+In fact, this program is classified as a potentially unwanted application (PUA).
+Developers bundle PUAs into set-ups of other software.
+Therefore, people often download and install them inadvertently.

-Inlog Optimizer has many features, however, in order to use them fully, it is required to purchase the program.
-Note, it is not recommended to pay for tools that are distributed by additionally including them into download/installation setups of other software.
-In other words, it is not recommended to trust apps that are promoted using questionable methods.
-Besides, there is a possibility that PUAs, even if purchased, will not deliver the supposed functions.
-Furthermore, there are many apps of this type that are bundled in packs.
-Simply said, developers bundle more than one unwanted app into one setup.
-It means that Inlog Optimizer might be distributed together with some browser hijackers, adware and other potentially unwanted applications.
-Browser hijackers change browser's settings to promote fake search engines and they gather information about user's browsing habits.
-Adware-type apps deliver unwanted ads that, if clicked, lead to shady websites or cause downloads/installations of some potentially malicious apps.
-One way or another, we do not recommend to have Inlog Optimizer or any other PUA installed or pay for its activation.
+Inlog Optimizer has many features, however, to use them fully, the program must be purchased.
+Note, you are advised not to pay for tools that are distributed by additionally including them into download/installation set-ups of other software.
+Do not trust apps that are promoted using these deceptive methods.
+If purchased, PUAs rarely deliver the functions promised.
+Many are bundled into packs - i.e., developers bundle more than one PUA into the setup.
+Therefore, Inlog Optimizer might be distributed together with other browser hijackers, adware, and potentially unwanted applications.
+Browser hijackers change browser settings to promote fake search engines and gather information relating users' browsing habits.
+Adware-type apps deliver unwanted ads that, if clicked, lead to dubious websites or cause download/installation of potentially malicious apps.
+Therefore, do not have Inlog Optimizer or other PUAs installed on your system or pay for activation.